pyeventsourcing/eventsourcing/docs/topics/process.rst

-In the example below, the command class ``CreateOrder`` is defined using the library's command class, :class:`~eventsourcing.domain.model.command.Command`, which introduces the name ``Command`` for use in domain models, and which extends the library's :class:`~eventsourcing.domain.model.aggregate.AggregateRoot` class with a method ``done()`` and a property ``is_done``.
+In the example below, the command class ``CreateOrder`` is defined using the library's command class, :class:`~eventsourcing.domain.model.command.Command`, which extends the library's :class:`~eventsourcing.domain.model.aggregate.AggregateRoot` class with a method ``done()`` and a property ``is_done``.